Ayyypex/GpsDataGUI/README.md

 # GpsDataGUI
-The program uses Sodium, an FRP library, and Java Swing to create a GUI that display modules of information about provided GPS data.
+The program uses Sodium, an FRP library, and Java Swing to create a GUI that displays modules of information about provided GPS data.
 The modules include: a display for each GpsTracker that shows some simple data, a display to show each event at the time it is passed to the GUI, a control panel that can be used to set the latitude and longitude range, a display that shows each event within this range at the time it is passed to the GUI, and a distance field for each GpsTracker that displays the distance travelled within the specific range in the last 5 minutes.

 ### Compiling and running the program
 ```shell